Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 4. Holly Trail

-Bury Wood, a specific tree seen on this trail, can be hundreds of years old sometimes.
+Bury Wood, a specific tree seen on this trail, can sometimes be hundreds of years old.
 Many animals like squirrels, porcupines or birds take shelter inside their large trunks.
-There’s a chance to witness another deer species on this trail known as Muntjac deer.
+There’s a chance to witness another deer species on this trail, known as the Muntjac deer.
 The total distance is 4 km.

-The trail gets its name from the Hornbeam trees, which are found in abundance around this trail.
-It begins from Snaresbrook road car park beside the Eagle Ponds.
+The trail gets its name from the Hornbeam trees, which are abundant around this trail.
+It begins from the Snaresbrook Road car park beside the Eagle Ponds.
 The majority of the route is smooth.
 A little elevation can be observed between Canada Plain and Waterworks Wood.
 Forest authorities properly mark all 6 km of this trail.

-Quite a several interesting points fall on this track.
-Close to the starting point is the Great Gregories Farm at Epping Thicks.
-Next comes the historical point with Ambresbury Banks earthen works.
-These are ancient artefacts from 1st B.C and have great value in today’s world.
+Quite a few interesting points fall on this track.
+The Great Gregory’s Farm at Epping Thicks is close to the starting point.
+Next comes the historical point with Ambresbury Banks’ earthen works.
+These are ancient artefacts from the 1st B.C. and are valuable in today’s world.
 The concluding highlight of this trail is the Deer Sanctuary.

-Fallow deer is conserved here and also provides safe grazing for more than 100 animals.
+Fallow deer is conserved here and provides safe grazing for over 100 animals.
 The whole place is for animals only.

 Epping forest London walking trails

 This trail falls among the shorter trail categories.
-It’s officially marked, starting from Knighton Lane car park, till the end.
+It’s officially marked, from Knighton Lane car park until the end.
 The total distance of this trail is 2.4 km.
 With a gentle elevation, it takes approximately 45-60 minutes to finish the hike.

-Willow trail is a beautiful route in Epping Forest, which is 4 km long starts at Connaught Water and takes an hour to complete the hike.
+Willow Trail is a beautiful route in Epping Forest, which is 4 km long, starts at Connaught Water and takes an hour to complete the hike.
 Most of the path is on even land except for one steep slope at Chingford Plain to reach the lake.
-Various trees are found in the area, among which Willow trees are the most prominent ones.
+Various trees are found in the area, among which Willow trees are the most prominent.

 The Grand Epping Forest Circular Walk is the longest and grandest of all the marked hiking routes in Epping Forest.
-It’s a 25.4 km long walking trail and is considered the most challenging trail of all.
+It’s a 25.4 km walking trail, considered the most challenging.
 The trail starts and ends at Chingford.

-The circular path loops around the whole park with a few elevations here and there.
-The path does not have many obstacles on its way, but completing the entire length can be difficult.
+The circular path loops around the whole park, with a few elevations here and there.
+The path has few obstacles, but completing the entire length can be difficult.
 Giant forest trees in some parts shade it while others are under the open sky.

 Stick to the waymarked region to avoid any problems.
-Carry enough water when covering this trail as the long-distance can be exhausting.
+Carry enough water when covering this trail; the long distance can be exhausting.

 What 8 things to do in Epping Forest

-1. Visit the Epping Forest district museum to learn about the history of the area.
+1. Visit the Epping Forest district museum to learn about the area’s history.

 2. Spend the night in Epping forest by camping overnight.